turingschool-examples/quiet-sea-9818/README.md

 When I click on that link
 I'm returned to the plots index page
-And I no longer see that plant listed under that plot, And I still see that plant's name under other plots that is was associated with.
+And I no longer see that plant listed under that plot, And I still see that plant's name under other plots that it was associated with.
 ```

 ```